terra-money/docs/docs/full-node/run-a-full-terra-node/join-a-network.md

 ## Join a public network

 These instructions are for setting up a brand new full node from scratch.
-You can join a public Terra network, such as the Columbus mainnet or Bombay testnet, by completing the following steps:
+You can join a public Terra network, such as the mainnet or testnet, by completing the following steps:

 ### 1. Select a network